Home Linux User Management How To Find All Sudo Users In Linux

 User senthil is not allowed to run sudo on ubuntuserver.

 Well, the user "senthil" is not allowed to run sudo.
-He is just a normal user!
+He is just a regular user!

 We can also find if an user has sudo access by running the following command: